Michael Kozoll

 Kozoll left Hill Street Blues in 1982, as he was not in agreement with the direction the show was taking.
-His only film and television credits since are a co-screenplay credit on the initial "Rambo" film First Blood from 1982, and a co-story credit on the 1991 Michael J. Fox vehicle The Hard Way.
+His only film and television credits since are a co-screenplay credit on the initial "Rambo" film First Blood from 1982, which he co-wrote with William Sackheim and Sylvester Stallone, and a co-story credit on the 1991 Michael J. Fox vehicle The Hard Way.